joarreola/ETAMessages/README.md

   - Cloud.swift
     Upload, fetch, save, delete a record to/from iCloud repo.

-    - Update semaphore.wait() from distantFuture to 5 sec.
-    - Switch to Public database.
+    Post-Review Updates:
+    - Update upload() to take in whenDone closure , and to call back with result whenDone(result).
+Call publicDatabase.delete() directly in upload(), call publicDatabase.save() in success path of publicDatabase.delete() closure.

   - Uploading.swift - New
   	Manage mobile mode behavior, with localUser and single packet

+    Post-Review Updates:
+    - Update uploadLocation() to take in whenDone closure, and to call back with result whenDone(result).

   - Users.switf - New
   	Knows user name and location info